KRBYdesign/PortableTimeClock/README.md

 );
 ```

 I would recommend leaving all of this the same as it comes.
-Otherwise you'll need to update all reference to the database in every single query the API makes.
+Otherwise, you'll need to update all references to the database in every single query the API makes.

 ### The Website

-Again, I used XAMPP to serve the website locally on each of the client computers.
+Again, I used XAMPP to serve the website locally on each "client" computer.
 If you aren't familiar with where to place the `/frontEnd` directory, [here's a tutorial](https://stackoverflow.com/questions/16772198/how-do-i-test-a-website-using-xampp).

 You could probably get away with using the **Live Server** extension for VSCode.